karlvr/openapi-generator-plus-generators/packages/java-jaxrs-server/README.md

-# Java CXF + CDI Server API generator for OpenAPI Generator+
+# Java JAX-RS Server API generator for OpenAPI Generator+

-An [OpenAPI Generator+](https://github.com/karlvr/openapi-generator-plus) module for a Java API server using CXF and CDI
+An [OpenAPI Generator+](https://github.com/karlvr/openapi-generator-plus) module for a Java API server using JAX-RS.

 ## Overview